kasra-sia/Data-Structure/README.md

 2. **Custom Sort Algorithm - MySuperSort**: In addition to benchmarking various sorting algorithms, we have created our custom sorting algorithm, MySuperSort, which has consistently outperformed Java's built-in sorting method across a range of datasets.

 3. **Performance**: The performance of different sorting algorithms has been evaluated on various datasets.
-We have included detailed performance metrics and comparisons in the `performance_report.pdf` file.
 You can find information about the sorting algorithms tested, their time complexity, and how they performed on different data types and sizes.

 ## Usage